kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 <html><body><h1>It works!</h1></body></html>
 ```

-As you can see we've now managed to access our apache pod via the service object, using the service's dns name rather than the pod's ip address.
+Awesome that worked!
+That means we no longer have to use IP addresses.
+The service object now acts as our gateway to the pod.

 We had to use port 3050 here because in the service spec we said that this service can only accept internal traffic on this port.

 The 'default' in the fqdn actually refers to the namespace the service was created in.

-Also Since our centOS pod resides in the same namespace as the service, we can actually leave out the fqdn's basename, and just curl the service's name and it will still work:
+Also Since our ubi pod resides in the same namespace as the service, we can actually leave out the fqdn's basename, and just curl the service's name and it will still work:

 ```
 $ curl http://svc-nodeport-httpd:3050